Find just-permitted commercial projects in your territory.

 PropTech / vertical SaaS

 Embed permit signal in your app — insurance, lending, contractor CRM, home services.
-Same commercial-cohort precision serves residential-adjacent products as a downstream consumer.
+Same commercial-segment precision serves residential-adjacent products as a downstream consumer.

 Frequently asked about commercial-construction permits.